• Resources

 For example, this is a fake config of myecom.com, a Commerce-based website, you can see this basic config defines a load of the login form in link1, a post to login in link2 and then loads an offer page in link3 to see if there are any credits to be exploited.

-ATO config
+ATO Config

 This is a typical ATO config, they’ll log in, go straight to the page with the exploitable aspect and extract how many points, bitcoins, etc that are available to be stolen all as part of the config.
 The attacker then gets a list of all accounts they’ve taken over and how valuable they are, to either resell or exploit themselves.